-(Reason: To increase the separation distance thereby increasing the safety to adjacent properties, as per applicable TCEQ rules and regulations regarding outdoor burning.)
+Size of bonfire will help to determine needed fire equipment and apparatus as per permit requirements.
+(Reason: To increase the separation distance thereby increasing the safety to adjacent properties, as per applicable TCEQ rules and regulations regarding outdoor burning.
+Bonfires were added to this requirement to allow the AHJ the ability to match the increased setback utilized for open burning as necessary.)